Chartism: Newport Rising

 Several outbreaks of violence ensued, leading to arrests and trials.
 One of the leaders of the movement, John Frost, on trial for treason, claimed in his defence that he had toured his territory of industrial Wales urging people not to break the law, although he was himself guilty of using language that some might interpret as a call to arms.
-Dr William Price of Llantrisant—more of a maverick than a mainstream Chartist—described Frost as putting "a sword in my hand and a rope around my neck".
+William Price of Llantrisant—more of a maverick than a mainstream Chartist—described Frost as putting "a sword in my hand and a rope around my neck".

 Unsurprisingly, there are no surviving letters outlining plans for insurrection, but Chartists had undoubtedly started organising physical force.
-By early autumn men were being drilled and armed in south Wales, and also in the West Riding.
+By early autumn men were being drilled and armed in south Wales and the West Riding.
 Secret cells were set up, covert meetings were held in the Chartist Caves at Llangynidr and weapons were manufactured as the Chartists armed themselves.
 Behind closed doors and in pub back rooms, plans were drawn up for a mass protest.

 On the night of 3–4 November 1839 Frost led several thousand marchers through South Wales to the Westgate Hotel, Newport, Monmouthshire, where there was a confrontation.
 It seems that Frost and other local leaders were expecting to seize the town and trigger a national uprising.
 The result of the Newport Rising was a disaster for Chartism.
 The hotel was occupied by armed soldiers.
 A brief, violent, and bloody battle ensued.
 Shots were fired by both sides, although most contemporaries agree that the soldiers holding the building had vastly superior firepower.
 The Chartists were forced to retreat in disarray: more than twenty were killed, at least another fifty wounded.

 Testimonies exist from contemporaries, such as the Yorkshire Chartist Ben Wilson, that Newport was to have been the signal for a national uprising.
 Despite this significant setback the movement remained remarkably buoyant and remained so until late 1842.
-Whilst the majority of Chartists, under the leadership of Feargus O'Connor, concentrated on petitioning for Frost, Williams and William Jones to be pardoned, significant minorities in Sheffield and Bradford planned their risings in response.
+The majority of Chartists recognised the charismatic leadership of Feargus O'Connor, who was representative of a significant Irish working-class contribution to the movement.
+O'Connor concentrated on petitioning for Frost, Williams and William Jones to be pardoned.
+However, groups in Sheffield and Bradford planned further militant action.

 Samuel Holberry led an abortive rising in Sheffield on 12 January, and on 26 January Robert Peddie attempted similar action in Bradford.
 In both Sheffield and Bradford spies had kept magistrates aware of the conspirators' plans, and these attempted risings were easily quashed.
 Frost and two other Newport leaders, Jones and Williams, were transported.
 Holberry and Peddie received long prison sentences with hard labour; Holberry died in prison and became a Chartist martyr.